 Visit a Welsh Garden

 There are some wonderfully lush gardens hiding in plain sight in Wales.
-You can find acres and acres of ancient trees, exotic flowers, plants, statues and other romantic and mysterious things in a Welsh garden.
+You can find acres and acres of ancient trees, exotic flowers, plants, statues, and other romantic and mysterious things in a Welsh garden.
 While away the afternoon walking, picnicking, reading or daydreaming…or identify plants in a walled kitchen garden.
 It’s all up to you.
-Here are 5 exquisite gardens to get your nature lover juices flowing: 1) Bodnant Garden, Conwy; 2) National Botanic Garden of Wales, Carmarthenshire; 3) Erddig, Wrexham; 4) Penrhyn Castle, Bangor; and 5) Plas Newdd, Anglesey .
+Here are 5 exquisite gardens to get your nature lover juices flowing: 1) Bodnant Garden, Conwy; 2) National Botanic Garden of Wales, Carmarthenshire; 3) Erddig, Wrexham; 4) Penrhyn Castle; and 5) Plas Newdd, Anglesey.

-If you want to watch for dolphins, then your best bet to spot them is in West Wales.
-You can hire a boat to take you out at Cardigan Bay, St. David’s and New Quay.
-I’ve never actually gone out to watch for dolphins (I get seasick), but here are three outfits that can help and they got the best reviews on Tripadvisor: 1) A Bay To Remember Wildlife Boat Trips, Cardigan; 2) Voyages of Discovery, St. David’s; and 3) SeaMor Dolphin Watching Boat Trips, New Quay.
-If you’re not feeling the whole boat thing (like me), you might find it more fun (and cheaper and less sea-sicky) to just perch yourself on a cliff and watch those dolphins (and seals and porpoises) from afar.
+If you want to go dolphin watching, then your best bet to spot them is in West Wales.
+You can hire a boat to take you out at Cardigan Bay, St. David’s, and New Quay.
+Here are three that got the best reviews on Tripadvisor: 1) A Bay To Remember Wildlife Boat Trips, Cardigan; 2) Voyages of Discovery, Dt.
+David’s; and 3) SeaMor Dolphin Watching Boat Trips, New Quay.
+If you’re not feeling the whole boat thing (like me), you might find it more fun (and cheaper and less sea-sicky) to just perch yourself on a cliff and watch those dolphins, ( and seals & porpoises) from afar.
 You could have a relaxing picnic, read, snooze and laze the day away.
-Mwnt, Aberporth Bay, and New Quay are all good places for perching, watching and lazing.
+Mwnt, Aberporth Bay, and New Quay are all good places for perching, watching, and lazing.